woodpecker-ci/woodpecker/docs/docs/30-administration/11-forges/30-gitea.md

 ## Gitea on the same host

 If you have Gitea also running on the same host within a container, make sure the agent does have access to it.
-The agent try to clone by the Clone-URL Gitea reports via API.
+The agent try to clone by the clone URL Gitea reports via API.
 So you might want to specify a docker network for the agent too:

 ```diff
 # docker-compose.yml